Hello and welcome to my World War 1 aircraft models site.

 I’m Mike Norris and I live in Lincolnshire in the United Kingdom.

 After leaving school at the age of 15 I took up an indentured engineering apprenticeship as a toolmaker.
 After I completed my apprenticeship, I worked on as a skilled toolmaker for a few years before deciding to join the Royal Air Force in 1971.
 I then served for a total of 27 years before being ‘de-mobbed’ in 1996, after which I started on my third career as a Technical Author working in the UK military aerospace industry.
 I continued in this role until 2016, when I retired from full time employment.After retirement I made use of a ‘spare’ room at my home and converted it into my ‘man cave’, where I spend most of my time either making models or working on my two PC’s, on which I create my model build logs as well as working on the World War One flight simulator ‘Wings Over Flanders Fields’, created by Old Brown Dog (OBD).
 The top photo is me with two of the OBD team at the RAF Museum, Hendon (I’m in the centre).
-When not building models or working on my PC’s, I can entertain myself either flying PC simulators using my two dedicated set ups, manufactured by ‘Playseat’ or driving simulators on my games console.I’ve tried to obtain one of each type of aircraft from World War One that are available from current and past manufacturers in 1:32 scale.
+When I’m not building models or creating the associated build logs, I can pass the time with either flight or driving simulators, using a dedicated PC or games console, both of which have dedicated seat and controller set ups.I’ve tried to obtain one of each type of aircraft from World War One that are available from current and past manufacturers in 1:32 scale.
 Manufactures such as Wingnut Wings, Roden, Special Hobby, Planet Models, Academy, Aviattic, Hobby Craft, Omega and HPH Models.
 More models will be added to this site as they are completed.
 I hope you find my models of interest.

 NIEUPORT 11 ‘Bebe’

 SPAD XIII C.1 (USAS)

 SOPWITH F1 CAMEL